ben1alonzo/KDG-Technical-Exercise/README.md

 ### Q8
 I was able to abstract out a short method to search a given array for a given string within each EntityId field.
 This realization made me double back and search through prior problems for potential abstraction/refactoring, but ultimately I stuck with just this one.
 Side-note, the solution provided in the Instruction PDF does not include the total count.

+### Q9
+Making better use of the Object Models likely would have allowed me to provide more in-depth feedback, but nevertheless here are my key takeaways:
+- Without a doubt the most important reason to emphasize the use of typed objects is the signficant improvement in code readability.
+With that in mind, one way to improve the models would be to include ToString overrides; this would have made the formatting of question 5 much quicker and likely more understandable to those reading the code.
+- Depending on the use case, finding more explicit ways to handle null cases could again improve readability/elegance and efficiency.
+However, this is not necessary, and many potential solutions to this such as the NULL Object Pattern can clog up workflows and create unnecessary extra code.
+- At one point I was curious if Associations could be reworked to include object mapping, but I did not explore it further does not seem necessary at this scale (only a few entities actually had Associations).